W. D. Snodgrass: Literary career

 Snodgrass's first poems appeared in 1951, and throughout the 1950s he published in magazines such as Botteghe Oscure, Partisan Review, The New Yorker, The Paris Review and The Hudson Review.
 In 1957, five sections from a sequence entitled "Heart's Needle" were included in Hall, Pack and Simpson's anthology, New Poets of England and America.

 By the time Heart's Needle was published as a book, in 1959, Snodgrass had won The Hudson Review Fellowship in Poetry and an Ingram Merrill Foundation Poetry Prize.
 Heart's Needle earned him a citation from the Poetry Society of America, a grant from the National Institute of Arts, and the 1960 Pulitzer Prize in Poetry.
 It has been said that Heart's Needle inaugurated confessional poetry.
 Snodgrass disliked the term..
 His confessional work was to influence his contemporaries, including Robert Lowell.

+Snodgrass was one of the founders of the Creative Writing program at Syracuse.
+One of his students, the poet Stephen Dunn, has written of his 1969-70 experience at Syracuse that, "We had come to study with Philip Booth, Donald Justice, W.D.
+Snodgrass, George P. Elliott, arguably the best group of writer-teachers that existed at the time."

 The label of confessional poet affected his work and its reception (he was perceived by some to have "wrecked his career").
 His later work moved in new directions: The Führer Bunker cycle of poems, monologues by Adolf Hitler and his circle in the closing days of the Third Reich, began appearing as a "poem in progress" in 1977 and was finally completed in 1995.
 An adaptation of these for the stage was performed in the 1980s.
 Snodgrass satirized his former confessional style in a series of poems written in response to DeLoss McGraw's surrealistic paintings, a collaboration that eventually grew into a partnership.